Displacement energy of Lagrangian 3-spheres: Computations of classical Floer cohomology

 \subsection{Symplectic cut and sum construction}

-First we summarize the symplectic cut and sum construction to analyze holomorphic disks on our Lagrangian sphere and local tori.
+First we summarize the symplectic cut and sum construction to analyze holomorphic disks on Lagrangian submanifolds near a Lagrangian sphere.
 The whole construction is fully described in section 2 of \cite{FT} and section 3 of \cite{FTZ}.

 Let

 be the complex quadric hypersurface and